 Brian Fanelli’s poetry, essays, and book reviews have appeared in several publications, including The Los Angeles Times, World Literature Today, LABOR, Schuylkill Valley Journal, The Paterson Literary Review, Main Street Rag, and elsewhere.
 He is the author of the chapbook Front Man (Big Table Publishing) and the full-length collections All That Remains (Unbound Content) and Waiting for the Dead to Speak (NYQ Books), winner of the Devil’s Kitchen Poetry Prize.
 He is also co-editor of Down the Dog Hole: 11 Poets on Northeast Pennsylvania (Nightshade Press).
 Besides poetry, Brian has written horror film criticism for Signal Horizon Magazine and Horror Homeroom.
 He has an M.F.A. from Wilkes University and a Ph.D. from Binghamton University.
-Currently, he is an Assistant Professor of English at Lackawanna College.
+Currently, he is an Associate Professor of English at Lackawanna College.